DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/_index.md

 ## Resource exclusion

-Set the tag `DatadogAgentlessScanner:false` on AWS hosts, containers, and/or Lambda functions to be excluded from scans.
-To add this tag to your resources, follow [AWS documentation][3].
+Set the tag `DatadogAgentlessScanner:false` on AWS hosts, containers, and Lambda functions (if applicable), to be excluded from scans.
+To add this tag to your resources, follow the [AWS documentation][3].

 ## Disabling Agentless scanning
 To disable Agentless Scanning through the cloud formation template, remove roles, or the EC2 scanner instance.